'What's in a name? That which we call a rose by any other name would smell as sweet'.—William Shakespeare

 'The Flinders Street Viaduct you say Brusnswick?
 Is that, not a railway bridge?'
 I asked him.

-'Yes sir, that is correct!'
+'Yes inspector, that is correct!'
 Brunswick replied.

 'Good God, then am I to assume that the killer has escaped?'

-'No sir, the murderer is dead!’
+'No, the murderer is dead!’
 He affirmed.

 'Dead, but how?'

 'Man, you said that he was dressed in a black dress and black veil?
-Then what you are affirming Brunswick is of a very serious nature'.
+Then what you are affirming is of a very serious nature'.

-'Yes, I know that sir, but we believe that our killer was this man.
+'Yes, I know that inspector, but we believe that our killer was this man.
 Yes it is true that it was thought the killer was a woman, but the man’s slight frailty does match the description of the witnesses'.